 Successful Treatment of Substance Abuse

 An article on Train.org agrees with Dr. Sumrok and calls for changes in drug treatment methodology.
 It’s important to understand drugs are not the individual’s main problem.
 Drugs are his or her misguided attempt to relieve the pain of the underlying ACE.
 The drugs only provide a weak band-aid to numb the pain of the trauma.
 Without healthy methods to deal with the ACE, they only know how to cope using negative solutions.
 To end drug dependence, it is necessary to find the underlying trauma.
 One perfect way to do that is through dual diagnosis treatment at rehab.
-Once this happens, the door to recovery opens.
+Once this happens, the door to recovery opens at inpatient rehab centers.